 Climate can be a major factor in participation in outdoor recreation activities.
 Coos Bay, Oregon is a good place to live in with its pleasant weather.
-Average minimum temperature of Coos Bay, Oregon in January is 31.8, average minimum temperature in July is 66.0 Average precipitations in January are; 5.76, in July it is 0.74.
+Average minimum temperature of Coos Bay, Oregon in January is 31.8, average minimum temperature in July is 66.0, and average precipitation in January is 5.76 and in July it is 0.74.